pibico/pibiDAV/README.md

 ![imagen](https://user-images.githubusercontent.com/69711454/165810977-61e39c51-c1cf-4f75-a423-69bc174354ef.png)

+### 2. Credentials for each Frappe User to Use his NextCloud Account Credentials

-### 2. Custom Fields and Client Script for Frappe Core Doctypes to achieve the NextCloud Integration.
+### 3. Custom Fields and Client Script for Frappe Core Doctypes to achieve the NextCloud Integration.
 Having active the developer mode in the instance, we can go to the Customization Side Menu and create new custom fields and Client Scripts as needed to fulfill the NextCloud Integration with the selected DocTypes.
 In case of a custom app, this is also valid but these docfields and script will be incluced in the DocTypes and js code of our custom app.

 ![imagen](https://user-images.githubusercontent.com/69711454/165813154-f0610f50-c401-449a-840d-b8bc5603890f.png)